 Filter the search results by item aspects

-You can use the information returned in aspectDistributions to filter the results by specific aspects, such as brand.
-For example:
+You can use the information returned in aspectDistributions to filter the results by specific aspects (

-You can use field filters to refine the results based on the value returned in a field, such as listing format, item condition, price range, UPC value, listing end date, location, and more.
-You can use multiple filters in a single call.
-For details about the search call field filters, see Using the search Call Field Filters.
+You can use field filters to refine the results based on the value returned in a field, such as listing format, item condition, price range, UPC value, listing end date, location, seller, and more.
+You can use multiple filters in a single method.
+For details about, see Buy API Field Filters.

 Get the details of each item in a group or a specific item

 When the item has variations, you can retrieve the details of the individual items in an item group.
 You can also retrieve the details of a specific item.

 Get item details using a legacy item ID or SKU

 You can use the item IDs returned by eBay legacy APIs, such as Shopping and Finding, to retrieve the details of the item and the RESTful item ID, which you can use with all the Buy API methods.